Anirban-Math/anirbanbhaduri.github.io/index.md

 For more information, attached is my [C.V.](assets/img/Resume.pdf)

 In Spring 2025, I will be co-organizing an online seminar about Noncommutative algebraic Geometry and Derived Categories called [D.A.N.C.E.](https://danceseminar.github.io/).
+In Summer 2025, I am also co-organizing a reading seminar on [Toric Geometry and Mirror Symmetry](https://www.pksusc.com/reading-seminar).